 As part of the firm’s advocacy, our attorneys are not only active in promoting certain legislative efforts but also vigorous in their contact with government agencies, requesting binding rulings and internal advice and protesting liquidated entries.
 Through such efforts, we take advantage of critical opportunities to pursue administrative review, including obtaining significant savings in duties, fees and taxes for our clients.

 Businesses often overlook the fundamental importance of accurate tariff classification and appraisement as sources of potential duty savings and necessary compliance for imported products.
 These are the “nuts and bolts” of any sophisticated customs and import controls practice, and our lawyers are well versed in this complex body of law to maximize duty savings and minimize customs penalties.

 To maintain a competitive edge, companies should also be alert to the numerous preferential trade and tariff programs available to importers.
-We counsel clients on the many significant benefits available through participation in such programs, from NAFTA and the Generalized System of Preferences (GSP) to existing and emerging trade agreements such as the Trans-Pacific Partnership (TPP).
+We counsel clients on the many significant benefits available through participation in such programs, from the North American Free Trade Agreement and the Generalized System of Preferences to existing and emerging trade agreements such as the Trans-Pacific Partnership.
 Importers can also find essential cost savings through tariff advantage programs, whereby goods partially made in the United States but assembled or partially fabricated abroad can be imported at less expense.
 Other strategies for cost-savings that our attorneys recommend include the use of customs-bonded warehouses, foreign trade zones and duty drawback.

-Our clients include customs brokerage providers who deal daily in the business of import and export such as customs brokers, freight forwarders and transportation providers.
-Working closely with these parties, our attorneys achieve maximum efficiency for them without sacrificing compliance obligations.
+Our clients include customs brokerage providers who deal daily in the business of import and export, such as customs brokers, freight forwarders and transportation providers.
+Working closely with these parties, our team achieves maximum efficiency for them without sacrificing compliance obligations.